Partition by region

 Set the following options:

 - Cluster Name: Enter a name for the cluster.

-- Provider: Choose a cloud provider - AWS or GCP.
+- Provider: Choose a cloud provider.

 Select Multi-Region Deployment and set the following options.

 Select data distribution mode

 Select a Fault Tolerance for the regions.
 Fault tolerance determines how resilient each region is to node and cloud zone failures.
 Choose one of the following:

 - Availability Zone Level - a minimum of 3 nodes spread across multiple availability zones with a replication factor (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.
 Recommended for production deployments.
 For horizontal scaling, nodes are scaled in increments of 3.

 - Node Level - a minimum of 3 nodes deployed in a single availability zone with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.